tkng/rakai/README.md

 # Rakai: a strong baseline for multiclass document classification

 Rakai is a simple, strong baseline for multiclass classification.
-It implements an algorithm called NBSVM, propsed by Wang and Manning at ACL 2012.
+It implements an algorithm called NBSVM, proposed by Wang and Manning at ACL 2012.

 ## how to build